-A co-chair or member must not participate in Committee business until they have provided a signed Conflict of Interest declaration to DSS (through the Secretariat).
+A co-chair or member must not participate in Committee business until they have provided a signed Conflict of Interest declaration to the department (through the Secretariat).

-The Committee co-chairs and members must give written notice to DSS (through the Secretariat) of all interests-pecuniary or otherwise-that the member has or acquires and that conflict or could conflict with the proper performance of the member's functions.
+The Committee co-chairs and members must give written notice to the department (through the Secretariat) of all interests-pecuniary or otherwise- that the member has or acquires and that conflict or could conflict with the proper performance of the member's functions.